swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

-Swift Testing tests annotated with [tags](https://swiftpackageindex.com/apple/swift-testing/main/documentation/testing/addingtags) can be filtered in the Test Explorer using `@TestTarget:tagName`, and then this filtered list of tests can be run, or debugged.
+Swift Testing tests annotated with [tags](https://swiftpackageindex.com/apple/swift-testing/main/documentation/testing/addingtags) can be filtered in the Test Explorer using `@TestTarget:tagName`.
+You can then run or debug the filtered list of tests.

 <div class="warning" markdown="1">
 The Swift VS Code extension does not support running Swift Testing tests in Swift 5.10 or earlier.